 - 2 cups chopped white or red onion

 - 2 tbsp minced garlic

-- 2 1/2 lbs peeled butternut squash or sweet potato, chopped (6 cups)
+- 2 1/2 lbs peeled butternut squash (1 medium) or sweet potato, chopped

-- 3 tbsp pure maple syrup (or sweetener of choice, to taste)
+- sweetener of choice, such as 3 tbsp pure maple syrup

 - coconut milk or vegetable broth as desired for a thinner soup

-Butternut Squash Soup Recipe: Heat the onion and garlic in a large soup pot with some oil or oil spray until the onion is soft, about 10 minutes.
-Add the coconut milk, water, curry paste, ginger, salt, squash, lime zest, lime juice, and pure maple syrup, and bring to a boil.
+Butternut Squash Soup Recipe: Optionally, sauté onion with a little oil or spray until it begins to brown (6-7 minutes).
+Add garlic and sauté an additional minute.
+Combine all ingredients except the optional spinach, and bring to a boil.
 Continue boiling (a low boil, uncovered) until the squash is soft, about 10-15 minutes.
 Turn off the heat.
 Either transfer to a blender or use a hand blender to completely puree the soup.
 If using a blender, do it in two batches.
 If using the optional spinach, return the soup to the pot and add the spinach.
 Bring back to a boil and cook just until the spinach wilts.
 Serve either hot or cold.
+Leftovers freeze well.

 Popular Right Now: